raspberrypilearning/sense-hat-data-logger/worksheet.md

 # Sense HAT Data Logger

-During the Astro Pi mission a pair of Raspberry Pis with Sense HATs attached will be capturing and logging a range of data about life on board the International Space Station.
+During the Astro Pi mission, a pair of Raspberry Pis with Sense HATs attached will be capturing and logging a range of data about life on board the International Space Station.

 In this activity you will use a Raspberry Pi, a Sense HAT and some Python code to create your own datalogging tool, which you can use to capture interesting data and perform experiments.